-The Single-Family Zoning Analysis aims to identify issues within zoning and outline best practices for making constructing desired infill housing more practicable.
+The Single-Family Zoning Analysis aims to identify issues within zoning and outline best practices for making the construction of desired infill housing more practicable.

 The Single-Family Zoning Analysis is a project of the Northeast Ohio First Suburbs Consortium in partnership with the Cuyahoga County Land Bank, facilitated by the Cuyahoga County Planning Commission and supported financially by First Federal Lakewood.

 Residential infill development is new construction of housing on vacant lots within established neighborhoods, often where homes have been demolished.
 First Suburbs are often built-out communities with only smaller, scattered vacant lots available, thus infill construction on these lots becomes important to meet housing demand.
 Infill housing can also bring new investments and opportunities to neighborhoods while diversifying the local housing stock.